J-TUREK/J-TUREK/README.md

+## What you'll find here:

+- `Django` + `React` based websites and dashboards related to financial markets, mainly `Cryptocurrency`.
-- I'm passionate about creating dynamic, intelligent websites and dashboards, with a strong enphasis and enjoyment for data analytics and modelling.
+- Data analytics and modelling.

-- My preferred web development stack is `Django` with `React`, and work full-time as a `.NET` developer.
-I use `Python`, particularly `Pandas` and `Numpy` for data analytics.

-- I'm heavily interested in **Cryptocurrency** and the **Stock Market** and I'm continually developing my knowledge of financial markets, trading and investing, as well as pursuing the most relevant software skills to aid my investment strategies programmatically.
+- Timeseries analysis with `Python`, particularly `Pandas`, `Numpy`, `Matplotlib`.
+- Introduction to `Machine Learning` models for financial markets.
+- Trading algorithms 🤖.
+- NFT and web3 experimentation.

+I'm looking to expand my network and collaborate on exciting projects.
+Find me on [LinkedIn](https://www.linkedin.com/in/jamie-turek-95b338106/)

+## Private Repos and projects

-- My main project 'SparkTraders', (in a private repository) is a fully bootstrapped cryptocurrency tracking and monitoring website / dashboard, pictured below. sparktraders.crypto (coming 2022)
+- SparkTraders™ is a fully bootstrapped cryptocurrency tracking and monitoring website / dashboard, pictured below.
-This project has two large components- the web interface, and the underlying algorithms
+The project consists of two large components- the web interface, and the underlying real-time market analysis.

 ### SparkTraders "Insights" customisable view
 ![Picture3](https://user-images.githubusercontent.com/69197760/141106908-94f8a5bf-bae8-4e28-9391-718872365a1c.png)